IronBernd/UseTimePC/README.md

 ToDo:
   * Dokumentation of the Excel Sheet
-  * Read braek and worktime from Config sheet.
+  * Read break and worktime from Config sheet.
+  * Add Example Lines for Holiday and ill